All Episodes

 What she's also saying and didn't say that what we knew about Romney was what Obama was telling us about Romney via Obama's TV ads.

-And what she's saying here is we saw a Romney that bears no resemblance to what we were told he was by the Obama campaign.
+And what she's saying here is, we saw a Romney that bears no resemblance to what we were told he was by the Obama campaign.

-And the audience on the view, I believe you was believe me, was the target audience for the Romney camp in that debate Monday night.
+And the audience on the view, I believe you believe me, was the target audience for the Romney camp in that debate Monday night.

-People that watch this show, people like them, and they all applauded Baba Wawa there.
+People that watch this show, people like them.

-Here's Pat Cadell.
+Here's Pat Caddell.

 This is last night on Cavuto on Fox.